The Best Language Learning Resource

 Now, of course this service isn’t entirely free.
 YouTube gets its money from adverts and these can be quite frustrating.
 You also do need a stable internet connection as well as a mobile or a computer to view the content.
 So it does indirectly cost you some time (adverts) and money (internet + tech) but the service is essentially free.
 All that content for free and you are complaining you don’t have listening material?
 Are you mad good sir?!

 Not only is YouTube a free resource but the amount of content that it has is definitely enough to get you to fluency in a language.
 Unlike courses or classes where you would need to make use of other materials to get to fluency, YouTube by itself is definitely enough.
 Combine YouTube with a piece of software that allows you to download and convert videos from the internet, and you have yourself an infinite supply of listening content 24/7 (tip: you are probably going to need a large external hard drive).

 I know I may be speaking the obvious to some people here but seriously, YouTube is THE best language resource.
 I have learnt so much from the TV shows, Films, Anime, Music and Japanese content creators on YouTube.
 If YouTube (or a similar site) did not exist, my language skill wouldn’t be where it is today.

 Now, I always get the question “Can you send me links to content related to __________” or “I need listening material but can’t find any, help!”.
 Although I don’t mind questions like these, the answer is literally as simple as go and search.
 I think AJATT puts too much emphasis on “no output” that people are scared to google in their target language.
 Don’t be!

-If you’re you’re still not satisfied and need more resources then check out this page, Language Resources – Matthew Hawkins, for more.
+If you’re still not satisfied and need more resources, then check out this page, Language Resources – Matthew Hawkins, for more.
 Other than that, use a dictionary or the knowledge you have of the language and search Google/YouTube with keywords.
 It’s the only real way around the “lack of content” issue that a lot of immersion learners have.